 At Eastern Illinois University, we care about the impact that the COVID-19 (corona virus) pandemic has on our local and global communities, and most especially, for our international students.
 Please check back frequently for updates.

-If the current situation with COVID-19 does not improve, you may not be able to renew your visa since many US Consulates overseas have closed their visa sections in response to the pandemic.
-We advise you to check the following US Department of State website to see if the nearest Consulate accepts visa applications: https://www.usembassy.gov/
+Since March 2020, the US Department of State suspended all routine visa services at US Embassies and Consulates worldwide to in response to the COVID 19.
+If the current situation with the Coronavirus does not improve, you may not be able to renew your visa.
+We advise you to check the following US Department of State website to see if the near Consulate accepts visa applications: https://www.usembassy.gov/

 If you are travelling straight from a country that is not on the DHS travel ban list, you may be able to reenter the United States.
 However, if you are coming from a country that is on travel ban list, or if your flight has a transit in any DHS travel ban country, you might not be able to reenter the United States.